wfaulk/scream/README.md

 window, despite that the mouse has no function inside the text console?
 Do you need to scream?

+### How to use

+Run `scream` on the guest once per boot (in a startup script would make sense).
+It doesn't make any difference if the program is run within the console or not, and it doesn't require any elevated guest privileges.
+Run `scream -d` to revert.

 ### How it works

 As you may already know, VMware consoles have two mouse modes: absolute and